 Diuretics: Diuretics are medications that increase the rate of urine production, thereby eliminating excess fluid from the body tissues.
-Several nonprescription menstrual products (including Diurex PMS, Lurline PMS, Midol PMS, Pamprin Multisymptom and Premsyn PMS) contain diuretics, for example, either caffeine or pamabrom.
+Several nonprescription menstrual products (including Diurex PMS, Lurline PMS, Midol PMS, Pamprin Multisymptom and Premsyn PMS) contain diuretics, either caffeine or pamabrom.
 Spironolactone (Aldactone) is a prescription diuretic that has been widely used to treat premenstrual swelling of the hands, feet or face.
 Unfortunately, it has not been effective in all patients.

 Learn more about: Aldactone

 Analgesics (pain killers): These are commonly given for menstrual cramps, headaches, and pelvic discomfort.
-The most effective group of analgesics appear to be the nonsteroidal antiinflammatory medications (NSAIDs).
-Examples of these are ibuprofen (Advil, Motrin), naproxen (Aleve, Anaprox) and mefenamic acid (Ponstel).
+The most effective group of analgesics appear to be the nonsteroidal anti-inflammatory medications (NSAIDs).
+Examples of these are ibuprofen (Advil, Motrin), naproxen (Aleve, Anaprox), and mefenamic acid (Ponstel).

-Benzodiazepines: The benzodiazepam alprazolam (Xanax) has been shown in some studies to relieve the depressive symptoms of PMS or PMDD.
+Benzodiazepines: The benzodiazepine, alprazolam (Xanax) has been shown in some studies to relieve the depressive symptoms of PMS or PMDD.
 However, this drug is not considered a first-line treatment for these conditions because of its addictive potential.